zhendrikse/physics-in-python/docs/index.md

 # Special relativity
 <p></p>
 <blockquote>
-We should make things as simple as possible, but not simpler.
-Albert Einstein
+We should make things as simple as possible, but not simpler. &mdash; Albert Einstein
 </blockquote>
 <p></p>